Thomcray/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

   2. A function that returns the length of the string
   3. A function that prints a string, followed by a new line, to stdout
   4. A function that prints a string, in reverse, followed by a new line.
+  5. Write a function that reverses a string